Kavanaugh denies sexual misconduct in Fox News exclusive: 'I know I'm telling the truth'

 "I was never at any such party," Kavanaugh said.
 "The other people who alleged to be present have said they do not remember any such party.
 A woman who was present, another woman who was present who was Dr. Ford’s lifelong friend has said she doesn’t know me and never remembers being at a party with me at any time in her life."

-Kavanaugh added that he was "not questioning and have not questioned that perhaps Dr. Ford at some point in her life was sexually assaulted by someone at some place but what I know is I’ve never sexually assaulted anyone."
+Kavanaugh added that he was "not questioning and have not questioned that perhaps Dr. Ford at some point in her life was sexually assaulted by someone at some place, but what I know is I’ve never sexually assaulted anyone."

+He also said he "may have met" Ford during his high school days, but added that she was "not a friend [and] not someone I knew."

+"I know Brett.
+I know who he is," Ashley Kavanaugh added.
+"I don’t know what happened to [Ford] and I don't even want to go there.
+I feel badly for her family.
+I feel badly for her through this process.
+This process is not right."

 Kavanaugh also told MacCallum that he would not withdraw his name from consideration over the allegations.